-Continuous probability distributions, confidence intervals, hypothesis testing by the traditional and p-value methods, correlation and regression, chi-square tests, analysis of variance (ANOVA), and nonparametric statistics.
+Continuous probability distributions, confidence intervals, hypothesis testing by the traditional and p-value methods, correlation and regression, chi-square tests, and analysis of variance (ANOVA).
 Prerequisite: MAT 2023 or MAT 1213.
-(On Demand)
+(Fall or Spring Semester as needed)

 MAT 2201, 2202, 2203 Special Topics in Mathematics